ansys/scade-design-rules/doc/source/rules/annotations/comment_has_specific_headlines.rst

-.. index:: single: Comment Has Specific Headlines
+.. index:: single: Comment has specific headlines

 Comment has specific headlines
 ==============================